-These days, the practice of Customer Success finds itself at an interesting crossroad.
+These days, the practice of Customer Success finds itself at an interesting crossroads.
 The importance and responsibility of the field are growing, yet the budget increases don’t seem to follow suit.
 At some point, you as a customer success manager might start to notice that you are spreading thin trying to take care of all your customers.
 You might find yourself being more reactive to customer’s requests and finding less time to plan activities to help manage your customer’s journey.
 It might be tempting to try and catch up with all the work by working more hours, but to solve these issues – it is time for your CSM team to scale.

 Scaling means doing more without hiring more customer success managers.
 A common way to approach scaling is through process automation and leveraging technology.
 There are many ways to apply technology to your customer success playbooks to scale your business.
-The proper Customer Success term for incorporating a technology to automate the client journey is typically referred to as “tech-touch” or “No Touch” engagement model.
+The proper Customer Success term for incorporating technology to automate the client journey is typically referred to as the “tech-touch” or “No Touch” engagement model.
 Most of my clients, apply a tech-touch engagement model to one of the following customer stages:

 Onboarding – To those who have just started using your product or service

 Adoption & Expansion: Specifically to those with too small annual recurring revenue or with a large number of users

 In an ideal situation, your company will have assigned a customer success manager to each account, but such allocation of resources is usually too expensive to be realistic.
 As such, many of my clients choose to apply a tech-touch approach beginning with the onboarding of new clients.
 This is a common practice, especially at SaaS companies that have thousands of users or have a large customer base with low ARR.
 Infusing automation into the onboarding does not only contribute to the scalability of the customer success team, but it also helps your company improve profitability, reducing costs as well as improving the overall user experience.